 Organisation Size & Activities

-Larger organisations with more activities, events, and public interactions face greater liability exposure.
-A national charity with 50 staff and thousands of clients will pay significantly more than a local sports club with a handful of volunteers.
+Larger organisations with more activities, events, and public interactions carry greater liability exposure.
+A national charity with 50 staff and thousands of clients will pay far more than a local sports club run by a handful of volunteers.

 💰